-In past years, the licenses of about 1 in 6 Virginia drivers were suspended.
+In past years, you could expect to find that the licenses of about one in six Virginia drivers were suspended on any given year.

 That’s because, as in many states, the Virginia DMV doesn’t automatically lift a suspension after a certain period of time.

-Instead, Virginia requires that drivers undergo an expensive reinstatement process.
+Instead, Virginia requires that drivers undergo a reinstatement process through the DMV.

 Fortunately, while meeting the reinstatement requirements can be difficult, the actual process of doing so is rather straightforward.